jsdelivrbot/ReduxBlogApp-1/README.md

 Extract the contents of the zip file into a project directory of your choice.

-Open a terminal, change to the project directory, and then install and start the node process:
+Open a terminal, change to the project directory, and then install and start the node process with the following commands:

 ```
 	> npm install